mernst32/Py-SCSE-search-and-compare/README.md

 reports locally, creating a linking file in the process

 positional arguments:
   U                     Your user-id for the MOSS service.
   F                     The folder whose contents you want to submit.

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -p, --parse           Parses the moss reports into a csv file.
+  -o, --only-parse      Only parses the local moss reports and does not submit
+                        files and download the reports.
+Requires the reports and the links_to_reports html file created normally by this app.
+  -j JOIN_FILE, --join-file JOIN_FILE
+                        When the parse or only-parse option is given, joins the parsed data with the parsed data.
 ```